Team217/2019-Robot-Code/README.md

 Instead of this *really* long example, we can simplify things with a `this`.
 Remember what `this` does?
 It calls "this class" or "this object".

-In `ThisExampleWorks(int speed, int turn)`, if you call `this(speed)`, it will actually create a new object using the `ThisExampleWorks(int speed)` consstructor before modifying `this.turn = turn;`.
+In `ThisExampleWorks(int speed, int turn)`, if you call `this(speed)`, it will actually create a new object using the `ThisExampleWorks(int speed)` consstructor before calling `this.turn = turn;`.
 This can be extremely useful in longer code such as `ThisExampleIsLong`.

 There are two ways to implement this: one is a trickle-down method; the other is the complete opposite.